 Managing for the long term

 The NSW Government is progressing a long-term environmental solution for the site.
 Tenders have been obtained and are being assessed for Phase 1 works, which include the removal and lawful disposal of all waste on site and demolition of above ground structures.
-The government is also working towards acquiring the site.
-The tender for the Phase 1 works will not be awarded unless the land is in government ownership.

 Attachment 1 - Significant Regulatory and Legal Actions